MoravianCollege/PageBurn/ourResources/OurDocumentation.md

 * The validator issues warnings becuase I do not have valid URI's for some of the fields for it to check against valid data however, it DOES pass the validator.
 After running the bottom line says ... success.
+* Note too that the FHIR fields are the docgraph tag names for ease of seeing what is going on.